All comparisonsPassword Managers

 1Password

-KeePass fails first because using it requires manually managing vault files instead of automatic syncing and autofill.
+KeePass fails first because it requires manually managing vault files before cloud sync and autofill before using the password manager.

 Verdict